Role: Children's Danish Language Teacher

 Employment type: Sessional - one semester with expectation to continue

-The Danish-Scottish Society is looking for a qualified teacher to teach children and young people aged 5-16 enrolled in the Danish School in Scotland.
+Danish-Scottish Society is looking for an individual to teach the children and young people aged 5-16 enrolled in the Danish School in Scotland.

 Teacher qualification and/or relevant experience